Skip to main content

 (Value of percentage field / # slots) * (# correctly filled slots) = Partial Match Value

-• The Partial Match Value does not represent how many points the response will receive, but the percentage of the total possible points.
+• The Partial Match Value does not represent the number of points the response will receive, but the percentage of the total possible points.

-• For example: If there are four blanks, and a student correctly fills two slots and incorrectly fills two, the value produced by the formula would be 50.
-(100 percent / 4 slots) * (2 correctly filled slots) = 50(%).
-If the question is worth 10 points, the student would receive 5 points (50% of 10 is 5).
+If there are four possible correct highlights, and a student selects three correct responses and one incorrect response, the value produced by the formula would be 75.
+(100 percent / 4 possible correct highlights) * (3 correct highlights selected) = 75(%).
+If the question is worth 10 points, the student would receive 7.5 points, because 75% of 10 is 7.5.
+To penalize the student for the incorrect highlight, refer to the Penalty score information.

 Partial Pairwise Per Response